 But if we look to China, it is quite probable that facial, voice and geolocation features are more likely to be the future, rather than a fad.
 We know that many financial firms, in the U.S. and around the world, are testing innovative ideas for biometric identification.
 They are right to do so because, as facial recognition and voice recognition become more widely used in all aspects of daily life, it is likely perception of their use in financial services will change.
 And we’ll be tracking it.

-This look at biometrics is just one small element of recent learnings from MoneyScreen, our ongoing study of more than 30,000 Americans and financial services innovation.
+This look at biometrics is just one small element of recent learnings from our financial research solution MoneyScreen, our ongoing study of more than 30,000 Americans and financial services innovation.
 Check out this infographic to learn more about things like attitudes toward credit card fraud and paying with your car.
 Or these articles on travel rewards, cash back cards, fraud protection and payment innovation.

 To learn even more, engage with our team, who are pioneers in mapping the ever-changing financial services landscape, and hear about the trends and stories that we are uncovering.
 Just contact us to arrange a meeting.